 1. Before you begin

 Smart home integrations allow the Google Assistant to control connected devices in users' homes.
-To build a smart home Action, you need to provide a cloud webhook endpoint capable of handling smart home intents.
+To build a Cloud-to-cloud integration, you need to provide a cloud webhook endpoint capable of handling smart home intents.
 For instance, when a user says, "Hey Google, turn on the lights,'' the Assistant sends the command to your cloud fulfillment to update the state of the device.

 The Local Home SDK enhances your smart home integration by adding a local path to route smart home intents directly to a Google Home device, which enhances reliability and reduces latency in processing users' commands.
 It allows you to write and deploy a local fulfillment app in TypeScript or JavaScript that identifies devices and executes commands on any Google Home smart speaker or Google Nest smart display.
 Your app then communicates directly with users' existing smart devices over the local area network by using existing standard protocols to fulfill commands.